Street-Meet/streetmeet/PRESS-RELEASE.md

  -->

 ## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.

-  Street Meet
+  Verge22

 ## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.

-  A mobile app for quickly finding fun activities in your area
+  A mobile app for quickly finding fun activities in your area.

 ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.

   Initiate and find events at the swipe of a finger.
 Join people in spontaneous fun near you!